ksamodulski/merton-share/readme.md

 The app will be available at `http://localhost:5173`

-## How to Use
+## Workflow

+The application guides you through a 5-step workflow:

+### Step 1: Bonds Entry
-1. **Bonds Entry**: Enter your Polish inflation-linked bond holdings (optional)
+Enter your Polish inflation-linked bond holdings (optional).
+These are treated as risk-free assets in the optimization.

+### Step 2: Portfolio Import
+Three-phase process:
-2. **Portfolio Import**: Upload your IBKR Activity Statement CSV or manually enter ETF holdings
+1. **Import**: Upload IBKR CSV or manually enter holdings
+2. **Identify**: Click "Identify ETF Details" to have Claude recognize each ticker
+3. **Review**: Verify regions (US, Europe, Japan, EM, Gold) with dropdown overrides

+### Step 3: Risk Profile
-3. **Risk Profile**: Complete the CRRA survey to determine your risk tolerance
+Complete the 4-question CRRA survey or directly input your CRRA value (1-10).
+Your CRRA determines:
+- Optimal risky/safe split: risky allocation = 1/γ
+- How aggressive/conservative the optimization will be

+### Step 4: Market Data
-4. **Market Data**: Fetch current market valuations and institutional views via Claude
+Fetch current market data via Claude:
+- Valuations (CAPE, Forward P/E) by region
+- Volatility estimates
+- Correlation matrix (with warning if using defaults)
+- Institutional views (overweight/neutral/underweight)

+### Step 5: Results
-5. **Results**: View your optimal allocation and contribution recommendations
+View your personalized results:
+- **Portfolio Summary**: Total value, current vs target risky/bonds split
+- **Optimal Weights**: Target allocation by region
+- **Gap Analysis**: Current vs target with priority signals
+- **Contribution Allocation**: Enter amount to see buy recommendations
+- **Post-Allocation Preview**: How all positions look after contribution

 ## IBKR CSV Export